Originally posted in 2015 and a firm favourite amongst our readers, this article has recently been updated

-There are many contributing factors which determine project success, but in large programmes an easily followed, robustly integrated and reportable plan is a must.
+There are many contributing factors which determine project success, but in large programmes an easily followed, robustly integrated planning process is a must.

-In complex programmes, the constituent projects can often become disconnected, losing that vital interface which allows programme leadership to allocate resources efficiently and pro-actively manage the true critical path.
+In complex programmes, often including a mix of Agile- and Waterfall-based methodology, projects can often become disconnected, losing that vital interface which allows programme leadership to allocate resources efficiently and pro-actively.

 Why does this happen?

-Well, as workload mounts, deadlines approach and individual project teams start to take the strain, planning can take a back seat and tunnel vision can start to emerge – as long as we hit OUR project’s deliverables it will all work out!
+Well, as workload mounts, deadlines approach and individual project teams start to take the strain, an integrated, wider point of view can take a back seat and tunnel vision can start to emerge – as long as we hit OUR project’s deliverables it will all work out!

-This is where good planning can provide the stitching that holds project deliverables together with good change management to provide well co-ordinated, structured change.
+This is where planning can provide the stitching that holds project deliverables together with good change management to provide well coordinated, structured change.

 Structured change can only happen when the programme continues to function as one unit and keeps the focus on integrated benefits and user experience.

 The change hitting the operational front line has to remain coordinated, consistent and on message, if it’s going to stick.

 But what’s this mean practically?